 We decided to conduct a bit of an experiment.
 So, we purchased some high protein store-bought feed to see if it would make a difference.
 Wow did it!
 Within only a week our egg count doubled.
 Then we decided to take it one step further and add some high protein chick feed to their diet to up the stakes a bit more.
 Within a week we started seeing four dozen eggs a day!
 We then added sunflower seeds and scratch into the mix and wow!
 We had to sell some chickens cause we had way too many eggs.

 Now in the middle of winter, our girls are laying like crazy as if their seasons are backwards.
 While most other chicken keepers are amid a dry spell, ours are laying four to five dozen a day!
 So, the moral of the story?
 Not all food is created equal.
-Not only did they start laying better their feathers look amazing, combs are bright red again, and their spunk is all back.
+Not only did they start laying better, but their feathers also look amazing, their combs are bright red again, and their spunk is all back.